NAK Azot achieves world-class granulated calcium ammonium nitrate

 NAK Azot’s world-class granulated calcium ammonium nitrate

-With an extensive list of value-added advantages, NAK Azot saw the immense potential that could be achieved by replacing its rotary drum with a Solex Product Cooler.
+With an extensive list of value-added advantages, NAK Azot saw the immense potential that could be achieved by replacing its rotary drum with a Solex cooler.
 The equipment took less than five months to deliver and, in this one step, it achieved unparalleled gains.
-Instead of a 1:1 swap, where the Solex Product Cooler simply acted as an alternative to the rotary drum cooler, NAK Azot replaced the rotary drum and was able to eliminate its reliance on bulk storage.
+Instead of a 1:1 swap, where Solex's heat exchange technology simply acted as an alternative to the rotary drum cooler, NAK Azot replaced the rotary drum and was able to eliminate its reliance on bulk storage.
 In eliminating its reliance on bulk storage, it recouped the three to four day final cooling time period as well as the high costs and large physical footprint associated with it.